quicwg/base-drafts/draft-ietf-quic-transport.md

 `disable_migration` transport parameter during the handshake.
 An endpoint which has sent this transport parameter, but detects that a peer has nonetheless migrated to a different network MAY treat this as a connection error of type INVALID_MIGRATION.
-Similarly, an endpoint MUST NOT migrate if its peer supplies a zero-length connection ID as packets without a Destination Connection ID cannot be attributed to a connection based on address tuple.
+Similarly, an endpoint MUST NOT initiate migration if its peer supplies a zero-length connection ID as packets without a Destination Connection ID cannot be attributed to a connection based on address tuple.

 Not all changes of peer address are intentional migrations.
 The peer could experience NAT rebinding: a change of address due to a middlebox, usually a NAT,